monsoonmaelstrom/book2/book2.md

 “Likewise,” he tells me.

 My face splits into a grin.
 I am unbelievably angry at him, but I’m still so relieved to see his face.
-That might all change later though, when I hear what he has to say for himself, because if Giorgi’s right, and I think he is, Davy’s been keeping secrets.
+That might all change later, when I hear what he has to say for himself, because if Giorgi’s right, and I think he is, Davy’s been keeping secrets.
 Big secrets.
 Things he should have told me.
 Things I had every right to know.

 For now though, I walk over to him and wrap my arms around him in a hug.
 “I’m glad you’re alive.
 You can remind me I said that later,” I say softly as I step away.